 That’s a really tough question.
 I want to convince people to read the author that’s just perfect for THEM.
 I’m always trying to find out what people are looking for in a reading experience, and then trying to find authors that are a great fit.
 I would like to see more people reading the works of Charles Dickens, though.
 He was such a keen student of human nature, and of life in general, and his characters are some of the most memorable in all of English literature-or any literature, for that matter.
 And I think everyone should check out at least some of Conan Doyle’s Sherlock Holmes stories, because they are just about the perfect read.
 I’m still amazed every time I re-read my favorites, because they have it all-mystery, suspense, intrigue, drama, romance, humor, valor-and they teach you how to think in a whole new way.
 What more can you ask for from the written word?

-Booklists from Book Talks presented by Lisa:
+Booklists from Book Talks presented by this Reviewer:

 Boo!
 (October 2005)

 The Arts in Literature (July 2008)